kartonfarkas/api_docs/source/suite/exports/export_data.rst

 Downloading Export Data
 =======================

-Data exports stored on our server, i.e. data exported as CSV using distribution method *local*, can be queried using this endpoint.
+Data exports stored on our server, i.e. data exported as CSV using distribution method *local*, can also be queried via API using this endpoint.
 This function is available for all exports at :doc:`index`.

 .. note:: This is a special endpoint as it answers with a file instead of a JSON.
 The Content-Type of the response is
           ``text/csv``.